DNA immunisation with plasmids expressing hCGβ-chimeras.

 Full text is not in this repository.

 attached or a secreted form of hCG produced similar—albeit relatively modest—antibody responses.
 Providing hCG with additional T cell help by vaccinating with a plasmid encoding a hCG-hFc fusion protein did not further increase the antibody levels in the immunized animals.
 However, immunization of mice with a construct encodinghCG fused to C3d3 produced significantly lower antibody levels relative to mice immunized with the hCG-alone expression plasmid, even though the hCG-C3d3 chimera was expected to facilitate cross-linking of the antigen-specific B-cell receptor and CR2 thereby lowering the threshold of activation.
 Thus the limiting factor determining the antibody levels following hCG immunization, at least for DNA immunization, is related to the amount of protein available rather than the form of protein produced or lack of T cell epitopes.

-|Research Areas:||School of Science and Technology > Natural Sciences|
+|Research Areas:||A. > School of Science and Technology > Natural Sciences|

-|Deposited On:||09 Feb 2010 09:32|
+|Date Deposited:||09 Feb 2010 09:32|